-Setting things you don’t like on fire might seem like a good solution until you realize that fire does not discriminate, and with the gust of the wind the fire will circle back around and burn you to ashes.
-At the very least, spending so much of your life inhaling smoke that singes your nose hairs and covers you in grime aint no way to live.
+Setting things you don’t like on fire might seem like a good solution until you realize that fire does not discriminate, and with a gust of the wind the fire will circle back around and burn you to ashes.
+At the very least, spending so much of your life inhaling smoke that singes your nose hairs and covers you in soot and grime aint no way to live.

 Leave the evil behind, and go out into the open meadows where the breeze will cool your burns and the knee-high grass will cushion your fall.